 This program is supplemented with service learning opportunities, as well as site visits, and weekend trips/excursions.

 To watch an informational video about the Dominican Republic Field Research Program, please visit: please visit: http://www.youtube.com/watch?v=oA3cWPbY-ZE

 You will receive 8 semester hours of academic credit for this program:

 - ENTR3316: Micro-finance & Economic Development in Latin America (4SH)

 - ENTR3318: Business, Economics & History of Hispaniola and Latin America (4SH)

 Host Institution:INTEC and Esperanza International

-Please note this program is open to freshmen or above with a minimum 2.8 GPA.
-Students who do not meet this requirement but still wish to apply must contact Esther Chou at email@example.com in order to list a faculty reference.
+- Please note this program is only open to students with a minimum 2.8 GPA.
+Students who do not meet this requirement but still wish to apply must contact SEI at email@example.com so additional arrangements can be made to facilitate a reference.

-All students must attend supplemental interviews in addition to the online application via the Office of International Study Programs.
+- All students must attend supplemental interviews in addition to the online application.

 Some information posted here is tentative and subject to change based on costs and dates of available flights.
 The website is updated as current information becomes available.